Leaks Leaks — Can Pool Leak Through Hydrostatic Valve? Detection & Repair

 Step-by-Step Detection Process

-- Locate your hydrostatic valves - These are typically found in the main drain at the deep end and sometimes in skimmer bottoms.
+1. Locate your hydrostatic valves - These are typically found in the main drain at the deep end, and sometimes as additional plugs in the pool floor.
 They appear as small circular covers, usually white or gray, about 3-4 inches in diameter with a spring-loaded mechanism underneath.

 Understanding Hydrostatic Valve Function